vuejs/vuex/docs/en/tutorial.md

 ![Vuex Flow](tutorial/vuex_flow.png)

 This might seem a little excessive for incrementing a counter.
 But do note that these concepts work well in larger applications, improving maintainability and making your app easier to debug and improve in the long run.
-So let's modify our code to use vuex.
+So let's modify our code to use Vuex.

 ### Step 1: Add a store

 The store holds the data for the app.
 All components read the data from the store.
-Before we begin, install vuex via npm:
+Before we begin, install Vuex via npm:

 ```
 $ npm install --save vuex